Village of Pawling Pedestrian Plan, Pawling, New York

 - Use and promote bicycle planning best practices (all ages & abilities, Level of Traffic Stress analyses, etc.).

-- Continue to work with County Health, Traffic Safety, and other partners on pedestrian safety education, including the Watch Out for Me program.
+- Continue to work with our County Complete Streets Committee and partners on pedestrian safety education, including the Watch Out for Me campaign.

 c.
 Gather better safety data and refine how we analyze crash data: